-A dog is a lifetime companion, and the longer that lifetime lasts, the better.
-Different breeds have different life expectancies, so a breed's average life span may play a role in your choice of your next dog.
-French bulldogs are adorable, fun, and conveniently sized, but are they right for your family?
+A dog is a lifetime companion, and the longer that lifetime lasts, the better — and since different breeds have different life expectancies, a breed's average life span may play a role in the choice of your next dog.
+The French bulldog life expectancy is 10 to 12 years.
+They are adorable, fun, and conveniently sized, but are they right for your family?
 In addition to considering the life expectancy of a French bulldog, you should also be sure to think about the health issues to which the breed is prone when deciding if this breed is right for you.

-According to PetMD, the Frenchie life span averages between 9 and 11 years.
 The good news is that the life span of the French bulldog is a fairly long one, especially when compared to the shortened life spans that are typical of larger dog breeds.
+How long do French bulldogs live?
+The Frenchie life span averages between 10 and 12 years.

 French bulldogs aren't without their challenges, though.
 This breed is sensitive to anesthesia, and French bulldog puppies must be delivered by Caesarean section.
-Unfortunately, Frenchies are prone to many serious health issues, so it's important to familiarize yourself with the problems these dogs may face before deciding whether the breed is right for you.
+Unfortunately, Frenchies are prone to many serious health issues that can shorten the French bulldog lifespan, so it's important to familiarize yourself with the problems these dogs may face before deciding whether the breed is right for you.

 Frenchies are prone to developing hip dysplasia, a condition where the ball and socket joint of the hip is malformed.
-According to PetMD, the malformation causes the joint to rub and grind rather than smoothly slide.
+The malformation causes the joint to rub and grind rather than smoothly slide.
 This can cause severe pain, and a dog may have difficulty walking, develop an abnormal gait, or even become unable to walk.

 This condition is hereditary, and breeders can test for it in order to avoid breeding dogs affected by hip dysplasia.
 Hip dysplasia can be treated in a number of ways, and keeping a dog at an appropriate weight is essential.
 Surgery can help to improve the condition, but the right treatment will depend on the severity of the condition.